Vamshi900/bookManager_srpingboot/README.md

 ### DataTable
 - The Data table was used to support huge set of books - even upto 100,000
-- Pagination is availbale in the table which is enchable for loading books on demand as user scrolls pages
+- Pagination is availbale in the table which is enhanceable for loading books on demand as user scrolls pages
 - Each record has it's actions (Update,Delete)